easydigitaldownloads/edd-blocks/README.md

 ## Blocks for Easy Digital Downloads and Gutenberg

-Currently includes a "Downloads" block but more could be built in future versions.
+Feature plugin.
+Currently includes a "Downloads" block.
 To install:

 1. Make sure Gutenberg and Easy Digital Downloads are activated.
 2. Activate the EDD Blocks plugin.